darealshinji/debian-packaging/utils/mediainfo/README.md

 MediaInfo supplies technical and tag information about a video or audio file

-This package includes the command line interface.
+This package provides the command line interface.

 **Homepage**: http://www.mediaarea.net